by SENATOR MICHAELIA CASH

 However for millions of young girls around the world, these three words represent an abhorrent act which will change their lives forever.
 And no, not for the better.

-The practice of female genital mutilation, or FGM, is internationally recognised as a violation of the human rights of girls and women and is illegal in Australia.
+The practice of female genital mutilation, or FGM, is internationally recognised as a violation of the human rights of girls and women.

 The practice, which varies from country to country and between regions, involves partial or total removal of the clitoris, or excision of any other part of the genitals including the labia majora and labia minora, or any other kind of mutilation of the genitalia.